alex-kulikov-git/skyline-computation/README.md

 # ARTful Skyline Computation for In-Memory Database Systems
-This work reviews and improves several state-of-the-art algorithms for Skyline computation.
-Further, it proposes a novel, memory-efficient Skyline algorithm called S-ART-S, which bases on its predecessor ST-S.
+The purpose of this work is to adapt and parallelize skyline computation for main memory database systems, as well as to adapt the ART tree for categorical skyline computation.

+Skyline algorithms produce their results much faster when integrated into a database system, instead of running on top of it.
+Therefore, this work adjusts some of the most common skyline algorithms, so that they can be used as a building block in main memory databases.
+In addition to that, modern parallelization approaches are introduced and applied to the algorithms.
+The conducted performance tests show that the suggested parallelization approaches have been successful in reducing the computation time of the algorithms when running in parallelized environments.

+Moreover, the ART tree is used to develop a novel skyline algorithm called SARTS.
+The algorithm is able to progressively output skyline tuples in online environments, while being fast and keeping its memory usage to a minimum.
+As shown in the evaluation, it can keep up with its predecessor ST-S in terms of computation time, while using up to 20 times less memory at runtime.

-The project was advised by Maximilian E. Schüle and supervised by Prof. Dr. Alfons Kemper at the Chair for Database Systems of the Technical University of Munich (TUM).
+The project was advised by **Maximilian E. Schüle** and supervised by **Prof. Dr. Alfons Kemper** at the Chair for Database Systems of the Technical University of Munich (TUM).
 The paper was originally introduced at the ADBIS 2020 conference.

+# The Skyline Operator
 The skyline of a set of tuples consists of those tuples which are not dominated by any other tuple in the set.
 A tuple dominates another tuple if is better in at least one dimension and not worse in all the other dimensions.
 For a more in-depth explanation of the skyline operator and its application domains, refer to:

-The most common applications of the skyline operation include online approximation algorithms and tasks that make use of pareto optimization.

-Example:
-Imagine an online search engine for holiday booking.
-There is one user that looks to book a holiday trip to Stockholm.
-For this purpose the user wants to get a range of suitable hotels suggested, from which he/she can make their final booking choice.
-The criteria the user prioritizes include: room costs, proximity to city center, as well as credit cards being accepted for payment.
-As soon as the user has entered these criteria, the search engine delivers a list of hotels suggested for further review.
-Each of the hotels from the list fulfills the following properties:
-- There exists no other hotel which would be cheaper with other criteria kept equal
-- There exists no other hotel which would be closer to city center with other criteria kept equal
-- There exists no other hotel which would accept credit cards while the current one doesn't and other criteria kept equal.
-The delivered set of results poses the skyline of all possible hotels in the database of the search engine.
-It enables a fast and convenient way for the user to make his/her final choice based on smartly preselected suggestions.
+S. BORZSONY, D. KOSSMANN, and K. STOCKER, *The Skyline operator*, in Proceedings 17th International Conference on Data Engineering, April 2001, pp. 421–430.

+# Project Code
+The original project code can be found:
+* for skyline algorithms operating on continuous tuple domains -- on [GitLab](https://gitlab.db.in.tum.de/alex_kulikov/skyline-computation).
+* for skyline algorithms operating on categorical tuple domains -- on [GitLab](https://gitlab.db.in.tum.de/alex_kulikov/skyline-categorical).

+For any inquiries contact me at [GMail](averkulikov@gmail.com).